losrobbos/code-formatting-and-linting/README.md

-# Code Formatting and Listing for your project
+# Code Formatting and Linting for your project

 So in this guide we gonna deal with the basic setup for LINTING and CODE FORMATTING in your project.